tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 **Polyphony:** "When one walks through xylaan they are met with the thoughts and voices of every organism within ten miles.
 These sounds meld together into an indescribable clamor, though the more time I spend here, the more I feel this place as a song, voices chanting against each other and then something entirely different, a thread pulling me, an object trying to render itself in my head,  all of it just beyond my comprehension" The psionic connection that the network provides resembles something like language or an augmentation on language.
 Most creatures communicate in a variation on the same psionic language, that is most capable at conveying raw emotion and simple concepts.
 This language can break down when entities of wildly different species attempt to communicate, for example an giant lungfish would have a bit of trouble finding common ground with a desert shrub.
 This, however, is not the only form of telepathic communication in xylaan.
 For the species with a higher capacity for focus (intelegence, wisdom, magical ability) have developed private communication pathways that best suit their communities.

-## Geography and Regions
+## Xylaani Geography and Regions

-In terms of the earths surface, Xylaan can be split into a couple regions, the deadlands, chaparral, alpine, deciduous forest, the Arcadian sea, and the rainforest.
+In terms of the earths surface, Xylaan can be split into a couple regions, the deadlands, chaparral, alpine, deciduous forest / substrate, the Arcadian sea, and the rainforest.
 Xylaan, however is differentiated vertically as much as it is horizontally, beneath the earth and water the mycelium ebbs and flows in strength, lending strength to people and areas that it relies on for its function as an organism.
 Above there is a thick cloud of mist, swirling lethargically with the wind, colloquially known as the "sugar layer".
 This layer is home to an unimaginable amount of biodiversity, supporting billions of microbes and creatures able to drift through it including a consistent presence of the germ.

 **Deadlands**: A somewhat pessimistic term coined by tannian's frustrated with a lack of progress at repopulating this biome.
 You and yours have managed to get a wispy grass to take root here but a commitment to waning your biology off of [[Ichor]] has left you with wildly fertile soil, but no species capable of processing its nutrients.
 For the two centuries you have been here you have dug a vast network of tunnels bellow ground, in which you have hid the machines keeping the xylaan at bay.
 Anti-psionic fields project from the earth and cancel out any growth xylaan would try to muster.